madalinagriza/flashfinanceUI/[OLD] API spec .md

 ### POST /api/Label/cancel

-**Description:** Deletes all staged labels for a user without committing them.
+**Description:** Deletes all StagedLabels for that user without committing them.

 **Requirements:**
 - true (a user may cancel a pending session at any time)